United Way of CT Privacy Policy

 Reporting

 United Way of Connecticut, Inc. may use aggregate data collected for reporting purposes to help provide better service and public awareness.
-We will take steps to ensure that there is no “Personally Identifiable Information” in any aggregate reports used for public consumption.
-Public reporting is done for the benefits of the community in an effort to improve awareness to issues within our state.
+We will take steps to remove “Personally Identifiable Information” in any aggregate reports used for public consumption.
+Public reporting is done for the benefit of the community in an effort to improve awareness to certain issues within our state.

 Security

-United Way of Connecticut, Inc. has reasonable security measures in place to protect the loss, misuse and/or alteration of the information under our control.
-Security of information communicated by or to us over the Internet is of utmost concern to us; however, no data transmission over the Internet can be guaranteed to be 100% secure.
-We do take the security of our data seriously and have implemented measures designed to reduce the risk of any data compromise.
-This includes using https encryption on pages that are designed to exchange “Personally Identifiable Information” and using modern encryption to store data sets known to include other types of sensitive information.
+United Way of Connecticut, Inc. has reasonable security measures in place to protect against the loss, misuse and/or alteration of the information under our control.
+Security of information communicated by or to us over the Internet is important to us; however, no data transmission over the Internet can be guaranteed to be 100% secure so doing so is entirely at your own risk.

 Please note that your e-mail messages, like most, if not all, unencrypted Internet communications, may potentially be accessed and viewed by other Internet users, without your knowledge and permission, while in transit to us.
-For that reason, to protect your privacy, please do not use e-mail to communicate information to us that you consider confidential.
-While we strive to protect your personal information, United Way of Connecticut, Inc. cannot ensure or warrant the security of any information you transmit to us.
-Once we receive your transmission, we will use reasonable care to ensure its security on our internal systems.
-Depending on the nature of the inquiry, your communication may be discarded or archived.
+For that reason, to protect your privacy, please do not use e-mail to communicate information to us that you consider confidential or private.
+While we strive to protect your information, United Way of Connecticut, Inc. cannot ensure or warrant the security of any information you transmit to us.

 Policy Regarding Minors

-Minors (individuals under 18 years of age) should always obtain permission from a parent or legal guardian before providing any personal information online.
+Minors (individuals under 18 years of age) must always obtain permission from a parent or legal guardian before providing any information online.
 No information should be submitted to or posted on any site operated by United Way of Connecticut, Inc. by any minor without the consent of a parent or guardian.
-Unless otherwise disclosed during collection, we do not knowingly provide any Personally Identifiable Information about minors, regardless of its source, nor is this information knowingly used by United Way of Connecticut, Inc. for any marketing or promotional purposes.
-Minors are not eligible to participate in contests.
+Unless otherwise disclosed during collection, we do not knowingly collect any Personally Identifiable Information about minors, regardless of its source, nor is this information knowingly used by United Way of Connecticut, Inc. for any marketing or promotional purposes.

-United Way of Connecticut, Inc. websites are not directed to children under the age of 13 and do not knowingly collect information from children under 13.
-While we do not believe we are covered by the Children’s Online Privacy Protection Act (COPPA), if we learn that we have collected information from any child under the age of 13 without verification of parental consent, we will delete this information from our database as quickly as reasonably possible.
+United Way of Connecticut, Inc. sites are not directed to children under the age of 13 and we do not knowingly collect information from children under 13.
+No one under the age of 13 is authorized to use our site or share any information with us, including personal information.
+Under no circumstances may anyone under age 13 use the site.
+Parents or legal guardians of children under 13 cannot agree to these terms on their behalf.
+If we learn that we have collected information from any child under the age of 13 without verification of parental consent, we will delete this information from our database as quickly as reasonably possible.
 If you believe that any Site has collected any information about anyone under 13, please contact The United Way of Connecticut’s Site Administrator via postal mail or email at one of the addresses listed below.

 Third Party Services

 United Way of Connecticut, Inc. may use third-party web services to provide a higher level of service to you.
 When interacting with United Way of Connecticut, Inc. through a third-party service, the third-party service provider’s privacy policy applies.
 The list below shows third-party services currently used by United Way of Connecticut, Inc. and provides a link to the privacy policy of each third-party service provider.
-Generally, United Way of Connecticut, Inc. does not collect, disseminate, or maintain any “Personally Identifiable Information” that you make available through these services, except as specified in the list below.
+Generally, United Way of Connecticut, Inc. does not collect, disseminate, or maintain any “Personally Identifiable Information” that you make available through these services, except as specified in the list below or as otherwise permitted or required by applicable law.

-Since we have many services that result in referrals, we do include third party links on many of our websites.
-These third-party sites may have a separate and independent privacy policy.
-We make no warranties regarding the privacy or security of nor assume any responsibility or liability for the content, use or transmission of any information within any of these linked sites.
+Since we have many services that result in referrals, we do include third party links on many of our sites.
+These third-party websites may have a separate and independent privacy policy.
+By accessing third party websites through our site, you are consenting to the terms and privacy policies of those websites.
+We make no warranties regarding the privacy or security of nor assume any responsibility or liability for the content, use or transmission of any information within any of these linked websites.

 Internet Chat Services

-• Send information; respond to inquiries, and/or other requests or questions.
+We may collect your email address to send information; respond to inquiries, solicit donations, and/or other requests or questions.

 Questions, complaints, and contacts